SiScocsgo/BlackPillProMini/README.md

 A great tutorial for setting up VSCode with the compiler by hbfsrobotics can be found here: [hbfsrobotics.com](http://hbfsrobotics.com/blog/configuring-vs-code-arm-development-stm32cubemx)
 #### 3.2.2) Hardware
 Regardless of the bootloader on your Blackpill Pro Mini, you can always program it via the SWD port using an STLink V2.
 This is likely how you will program your Blackpill for the first time.
 Depending on your use case, you are able to implement reprogramming of it in many different ways.
 The most common methods of reprogramming are SWD, Serial, and USB.
 The Maple Serial Driver, lets you program the Blackpill via the USB port.
-A tutorial for this installation process can be found [Here](https://circuitdigest.com/microcontroller-projects/programming-stm32f103c8-board-using-usb-port)
+A tutorial for this installation process can be found [Here](https://circuitdigest.com/microcontroller-projects/programming-stm32f103c8-board-using-usb-port) The options for hardware SWD programmers are the [STLink V2](https://www.ebay.com/sch/i.html?_from=R40&_nkw=stlink+v2&_sacat=0&rt=nc&LH_BIN=1) and the [OB/J Link](https://www.ebay.com/sch/i.html?_from=R40&_nkw=j+link&_sacat=0&rt=nc&LH_BIN=1).
+The OB/J Link requires slight modification of the VSCode setup, which can be found in /Software/VSCode STM32 JLink Mod.txt.

 ## 4) Hardware Modifications
 The Blackpill Pro Mini was built to be modified for special use cases.